carlospuenteg/Photomosaic-Creator/README.md

 ## Run the script

+Open the terminal, go to this folder and type:
 ```bash
 $ python3 main.py
 ```

 ## How it works

-1. Creates the needed folders
+1. Creates the needed folders and removes all the duplicates from the given folder
 2. If `resize=True`, the `resized` folder will be replaced with the new resized images from the given set of images
 3. Obtains the average value of each primary color of each image in the `resized` folder by reducing the size of each image to 1 pixel
 4. Creates an array with all the numpy arrays of the images in the `resized` folder, converted from BGR to RGB